sprucelabsai/developer.spruce.ai/standards/index.md

 ## Abstract classes

 1. Start with `Abstract`
-2. File is named after the class
-3. ALWAYS EXTEND (never implement)
+2. ALWAYS EXTEND (never implement)
-4. If the abstract class doesn't need to do anything, use an interface.
+3. If the abstract class doesn't need to do anything, use an interface.

+## Base classes

+1. Meant to be extended
+2. Start with `Base`